 Vizla on lawn.

 The general consensus is that if you use pre-emergent products correctly, they will not harm your dogs.
 With that being said, always read the label and follow the directions as instructed.
-Or make your life easier and call Evergreen Lawn & Landscape to take care of weed control for you.
+Or make your life easier and call Evergreen Lawn & Landscape for your lawn weed control services.

 When you choose products, choose products with lower toxicity levels.
 If you’re not sure, ask a salesperson for guidance.